durability-labs/archivist-docs/learn/run.md

 ### Port Forwarding

 If you're running on a private network, you'll need to set up port forwarding to ensure seamless communication between the archivist node and its peers.
 It's also recommended to configure appropriate firewall rules for TCP and UDP traffic.
-While the specific steps required vary based on your router, they can be summarised as follows:
+While the specific steps required vary based on your router, they can be summarized as follows:
 1. Find your public IP address by either visiting [ip-archivist](https://ip.archivist.storage/) or running `curl ip.archivist.storage`
 2. Identify your [private](#determine-your-private-ip) IP address
 3. Access your router's settings by entering its IP address (typically [http://192.168.1.1](http://192.168.1.1/)) in your web browser